 Q: Which creation are you most proud of?

-A: Favorite project of all time: the Fireflower Airship, as it was a monument of my failed attempts to build aircraft when I was a child.
+A: Favorite project of all time: the N64 Transformers Ultra Hexacon and Tetragon, as it’s a particular set of models which really tested my creative limits, and still holds true to this day.
 Favorite technological achievement?
 The Giant NES Controller: frankly, I’m amazed it worked.